Why you should think twice about making New Year's resolutions (and what to do instead)

 Download Karina’s free 32-page ebook that shows you how to track your food, calculate calories, and set macro goals on a vegan diet.
 You’ll even get step-by-step instructions – complete with a printable grocery list – for how to prep a week’s worth of delicious Buddha bowls in 60 minutes or less.

-Let me know what you’re committing to in 2017!
+Let me know what you’re committing to in the coming year!
 I’d love to hear from you.